• Skip to primary navigation

 Instructions

-• Make the lemon glaze by combining the icing sugar and lemon juice then drizzle it on top of the shortbread and spread it using a palette knife.
+• Make the lemon glaze by combining the icing sugar and lemon juice until smooth.
+Pour it on top of the shortbread and spread it using a palette knife.
 Sprinkle on some lemon zest if you want.
 Once the glaze sets cut into 16 pieces then enjoy.

 • Chocolate Oat Bars